sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 ---

-To extend the functionality, or customise the look and feel, and behaviour of your client app, you can create extension controls other than the already existing MDK built-in controls using `NativeScript` (TypeScript/JavaScript applicable for both Android and iOS)
+To extend the functionality, or customize the look and feel, and behavior of your client app, you can create extension controls other than the already existing MDK built-in controls by writing Native Code in TypeScript via Marshalling. `NativeScript` provide the ability to access platform-specific objects, class, and types in TypeScript / JavaScript via marshalling. `NativeScript` handles the conversion between JavaScript and native data types implicitly.

 In this tutorial, you will create a Map extension via `NativeScript` (in TypeScript language), you will view the Map in Apple Maps on iOS devices and in Google Maps on Android devices.